ZenonCodes/BlueJ.NaiveTicket/README.md

 ### Exercise 2.2
 * What value is returned if you check the machine’s balance after it has printed a ticket?
+* The value returned is 0.

 ### Exercise 2.3
 * Experiment with inserting different amounts of money before printing tickets.
 	* Do you notice anything strange about the machine’s behavior?
+	* 	The machine prints a ticket no matter what I put in and it doesn't give back change.
 	* What happens if you insert too much money into the machine – do you receive any refund?
+	* 	No the machine does not return any change.
 	* What happens if you do not insert enough and then try to print a ticket?
+	* 	The machine prints a ticket.

 ### Exercise 2.4
 * Try to obtain a good understanding of a ticket machine’s behavior by interacting with it on the object bench before we start looking at how the `TicketMachine` class is implemented in the next section.